-The resurgence in luxury home sales that began in mid-2020 is forecasted to continue into 2021, with evidence to support predictions already coming in.
+The resurgence in luxury home sales that began in mid-2020 is forecasted to continue, with evidence to support predictions already coming in.
 For luxury real estate agents, this means increased competition in national and international areas popular with the wealthy—areas like South Florida, Los Angeles, Sydney, and London—will also be on the rise.

 But it isn’t only the cities that are enjoying the rising interest and prices among luxury home buyers and sellers.

 Undoubtedly, the coronavirus pandemic that has fueled work-from-home policies and a higher demand for more personal space has also created a desire for homes in less densely populated areas.

 In late October 2020, Inman reported that a new affluent demographic comprised of “explorers,” “new suburbanites,” and “resorters,” is blazing new trails into previously overlooked havens.

 Explorers are seeking out-of-the-way communities and small towns.